akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 ![Select a contact](../img/add_contact_to_ssh_key.png)

 ::: info
-Only users created under your company are going to be listed.
+Only **active** users created under your company are going to be listed.
 :::

 Then you have two possibilities: select a user's existing public key, or add a new public key to the user